UCL-ARC/qw/README.md

 - Ensure that all issues and pull requests have been marked with `qw-ignore` or one of the `qw-` item tags, raising an error (and stopping) to ensure all items are tagged
 - Ensure that all QW items have versions
-- Ensure the entire chain `design validation -> design verification -> design output -> design input -> user need` is consistent with QW rules, starting from the furthest stage of QW items.
+- Ensure the entire chain `design validation -> design verification -> design output -> requirement -> user need` is consistent with QW rules, starting from the furthest stage of QW items.
 So if there is no `design validation`, then the chain will start from `design verification`.
-If there was only a `user need` and `design input`s, then only these would be validated
+If there was only a `user need` and `requirement`s, then only these would be validated
 - Create word documents based on the QW template for export
 - [name=Stef] Optionally?
 Create an html page that shows a burndown graph for each of the QW item types, showing the number completed and outstanding over time.
 Would this be useful?